saimachi/MCW-Modern-cloud-apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

    ![Payment Gateway is up and running and the Swagger UI is displayed.](media/2019-04-11-04-58-04.png "Swagger UI")

+  > **Note**: When opening the Swagger UI using the Internet Explorer browser you will see a "Resolver error" error message.
+This is a result of the Swagger UI no longer supporting Internet Explorer.
+In another browser, the Swagger UI will work as expected.

 ### Task 5: Deploying the Offers Web API

 In this exercise, the attendee will provision an Azure API app template using the Microsoft Azure Portal.
 The attendee will then deploy the Offers Web API.